Haoming02/All-in-One-Stable-Diffusion-Guide/LoRATraining.md

 ```

 ## Configs
->Parmeters that were not mentioned can just be left on default.
+>Parameters that were not mentioned can just be left on default.

 >Remember to switch to the LoRA tab first.